 SKUAS OVER NORWAY

-On the 20th April another Skua raid on shipping around Bergen took place, a single Skua a crew being lost on the flight back.
+On the 20th of April, another Skua raid on shipping around Bergen took place, a Skua crew being lost on the flight back.
 A single Skua did a recce to Larvik and attacked a German patrol boat and submarine on the flight back.

 15 Skuas ranged aft on Ark Royal with engines running.
 Note the large exhaust stains along the starboard sides of the Skuas.